Junk Mail Controls

 - Select a message and click on the "Junk Status" column in the message-list pane (which will show a small "Junk" icon if the message is marked as junk).

 You don't need to keep the messages you have marked - marking stores the information it needs as tokens in the training.dat file.
 Training data for the Junk Mail Controls is stored in "training.dat" in your profile folder.
 You can view the Junk Mail Log by selecting "Junk Mail Log" in "Tools -> Junk Mail Controls -> Logging", and then use the mouse to 'grab' any corner and stretch it until it expands enough for you to see the log data.

 Tweaking the Junk Mail Controls

 mail.adaptivefilters.junk_threshold is the preference that determines at what "level" messages are classified as junk.
-It defaults to 90 in version 3.1.7.
+It defaults to 90.
 Lowering this value will make it easier to recognize messages as spam, though it increases the risk that it will classify a legitimate message as spam.
 This might help get more messages marked; for example, messages that look like text but are actually clickable images.
 (Note however, adaptive processing does NOT examine images nor care about whether a message has an image - it is not part of the junk algorithm)